 Is Sex Outside Of A Relationship Ok?

-Sex outside the marriage/relationship isn’t a new concept, the only difference now is that it is talked about more in the open.
+Sex outside the marriage/relationship isn’t a new concept, the only difference now is that it is talked about more openly.
 In a relationship, the thought that your partner desires intercourse with someone other than you can be quite difficult to digest, and it may make you feel like you’re just not enough.

 Men claim that their main motive for infidelity is just sex, and nothing else.
 No feelings attached.
 It may be that their partners are not able to give them what they want.
 But the truth of the matter is that open relationships are real and they’re out there.
 How comfortable are you with the concept?